E3SM-Project/ekea/docs/source/intro.rst

 Getting-started
 ===============

-To use ekea, **ekea** needs be installed on the system where E3SM case directory and E3SM source files exist.
+To use ekea, **ekea** needs to be installed on the system where E3SM case directory and E3SM source files exist.

 -------------
 Installation